 As South Africa offers many different landscapes, it is home to a unique variety of wildlife.
 Besides the “Big Five” – rhino, buffalo, elephant, leopard and lion – there are also over 800 species of birds.

-But also outside the parks and a bit away from the big cities, you can meet a wide variety of animals, such as the penguins in Betty’s Bay or Boulders Beach in Simons Town.
-You can share the beach with the penguins or go swimming with them here.
+But also outside the parks and a bit away from the big cities, you can meet various animals, such as the penguins in Betty’s Bay or Boulders Beach in Simons Town.
+You can share the beach with the penguins or swim with them here.

 Don’t forget the whales in Walkers Bay in Hermanus, where the impressive animals come closer to the coast than almost anywhere else.